 Since the SHARE panel now consists of six waves, one can compute a lot of different types of calibrated longitudinal weights depending on the selected wave combination (i.e., 1-2,...,5-6, 1-2-3,...,4-5-6, 1-2-3-4,..., 2-3-4-5-6, 1-2-3-4-5-6) and the basic unit of analysis (either individuals or households).
 Furthermore, the number of possible calibrated longitudinal weights will increase rapidly as the panel goes ahead and additional waves will be available.
 These considerations clarify why the strategy of providing calibrated longitudinal weights for all possible wave combinations of the panel is not feasible, especially in the long run.
 Since wave 4, we provide calibrated longitudinal weights only for selected wave combinations.
-The wave combinations considered in release 6.0.0 are: 1-2, 2-3, 3-4, 4-5, 5-6 and 1-2-3-4-5-6.
+The wave combinations considered in release 6.1.0 are: 1-2, 2-3, 3-4, 4-5, 5-6 and 1-2-3-4-5-6.
 For longitudinal analyses exploiting other wave combinations, users are required to control for attrition either by computing their own calibrated weights or by implementing some alternative correction method.
-To support users in this nontrivial methodological task, we provide a Stata ado-file called 'cweight.ado' which implements the calibration procedure of Deville and Särndal (1992), a Stata do-file called 'weighting.do' which illustrates step-by-step how to compute calibrated longitudinal weights at the individual and the household level, and a Stata data file 'population_margins.dta' which contains information about the size and the number of dead of the national 50+ populations by age, gender and NUTS1 regional area.
+To support users in this nontrivial methodological task, we provide several data files and Stata do-files which illustrate step-by-step how to compute calibrated longitudinal weights.
 The necessary datasets and Stata dofiles can be downloaded by registered SHARE users from the SHARE data dissemination website.
-For further information see the "Generating Calibrated Weights" user guide.
+For further information see the "Computing Calibrated Weights" user guide.